microsoft/FluidFramework/BREAKING.md

 ### `fluid-local-test-server` package move and rename

-The following classes / interfaces in have moved from `@microsoft/fluid-local-test-server` to `@microsoft/fluid-test-driver` in `./packages`:
+The following classes / interfaces have moved from `@microsoft/fluid-local-test-server` to `@microsoft/fluid-test-driver` in `./packages`:

 ```text
 DocumentDeltaEventManager